Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

 ## Azure login

-Before we get started with managing azure resources with Azure CLI we need to login into azure and set our default subscription.
+Before we get started with managing Azure resources with Azure CLI we need to login into Azure and set our default subscription.

 In the following example we login using the `az login` command and select a particular subscription with `az account set` command.